 Back when I identified as an anarchist, I would look for ways to get revenge upon my enemies.
 For example, if someone gave out inferior candy at Halloween, they were sure to get their mailbox smashed.
-Or if someone was so stupid as to announce they were voting against a politician offering us all free stuff, campaign stickers for the wrong candidate on their car or house were just begging for their property to be vandalized.
+Or if someone was so stupid as to announce they were voting against a politician offering us all free stuff, those campaign stickers for the wrong candidate on their car or house were just begging for their property to be vandalized.

 With time I mellowed into detached pacification that ignored other people instead of teaching them important lessons.
 Even in a nice neighborhood where people don’t engage in conflict, you realize your neighbors are probably enemies working against your goals, and civilization broadly.
 They are just quiet about how they fight you when you aren’t watching.